Menopause Test, measures FSH

-Find out if you're in menopause with our quick test.
-The test measures levels of the hormone FSH (follicle-stimulating hormone), which increases in the body during menopause.
-By determining if you're in perimenopause, you can take preventative measures against health risks associated with menopause, such as osteoporosis, high blood pressure, high cholesterol, and an increased risk of heart disease.
+Find out if you are in menopause with our rapid test.
+The test measures the level of the hormone FSH (follicle-stimulating hormone), which increases in the body during menopause.
+By finding out if you are in perimenopause, you can take preventative measures against health risks associated with menopause, such as osteoporosis, high blood pressure, high cholesterol, and an increased risk of heart disease.

 Menopause occurs in most women between the ages of 45 and 50.
-Menopause is a natural aging process that occurs when the number of egg follicles in the ovaries decreases and estrogen production declines.
-Menopause can last from one to more than ten years and means that menstruation stops.
-Menopause is usually diagnosed one year after the cessation of menstruation.
-Perimenopause refers to the period before menopause, which lasts for the following 12 months.
-Hot flashes, irregular menstrual cycles, sleep disturbances, vaginal dryness, hair loss, anxiety, mood swings, short-term memory loss, and fatigue are symptoms that many women experience during this time.
+Menopause is a natural aging process that occurs when the number of ovarian follicles decreases and estrogen production declines.
+Menopause can last from one to more than ten years and means the cessation of menstruation.
+Menopause is usually diagnosed one year after menstruation has stopped.
+Perimenopause is the time leading up to menopause, which spans the following 12 months.
+Hot flashes, irregular menstrual cycles, sleep disturbances, vaginal dryness, hair loss, anxiety, mood swings, short-term memory loss, and fatigue are symptoms many women experience during this time.

-Many middle-aged women experience symptoms of menopause.
+Many middle-aged women suffer from menopausal symptoms.
 However, these symptoms can vary greatly from person to person.
-Mood swings and hot flashes are among the most common.
+Mood swings and hot flashes are among the most common symptoms.
 Irregular periods are a common sign that menopause is approaching.
-However, it can be difficult to determine whether you have actually entered menopause or whether you are still fertile.
-If you are experiencing unpleasant symptoms due to decreased estrogen production, such as menopausal symptoms, there are medical treatments that can help.
+However, it can be difficult to determine if you have actually entered menopause or if you are still fertile.
+If you are experiencing uncomfortable symptoms due to reduced estrogen production, such as menopausal symptoms, there are medical treatments that can help.

 Common symptoms include: